mcqll/mcqll.github.io/README.md

 ## Adding/editing the list of members

-There is a makdown file for each lab member in the `/_people` directory, with name format `lastname.firstname.md` (this is just to be tidy and for alphabetic ordering when the site is built).
+There is a markdown file for each lab member in the `/_people` directory, with name format `lastname.firstname.md` (this is just to be tidy and for alphabetic ordering when the site is built).

 Add a headshot or two to the `/assets/img/` directory.
 Then edit the markdown file: at the top of the file there is a short yaml header between two sets of three hyphens,  which should be filled (starting with `layout: person`)